 - Please try to have a family or household member pick up for you.
-If you are picking up food for someone else, please bring their ID with you when you visit the food bank.
+If you are picking up food for someone else, please bring their ID (or letter of permission along with other identifying document) with you when you visit the food bank.
 Call us with any questions or concerns: 604 271 5609

-- If you cannot arrange for someone to pick up your food, please contact one of the following resources:
+- If you cannot arrange for someone to pick up your food, please call us to discuss options, or contact one of the following resources:

 - There is a facebook group of volunteers in the Richmond community who help those affected by the COVID-19 pandemic.
-Please contact them on facebook via direct message.
+You can contact them on facebook via direct message.